livewire/livewire/docs/installation.md

 composer require livewire/livewire
 ```

 That's it.
 Really.
-If you want more customization options, keeps reading.
-Otherwise, you can jump right into using Livewire:
+If you want more customization options, keep reading.
+Otherwise, you can jump right into using Livewire.

-> Creating your first Livewire component

-<a name="publishing-config"></a>
-# Publishing the configuration file
+## Publishing the configuration file

 Livewire is "zero-config", meaning you can use it by following conventions without any need for special configuration.
 However, you may still want to customize it further.
 In those cases, you can publish and customize Livewire's config file by running the following `artisan` command: